Yellow Line (Washington Metro): 21st century

 Yellow Line trains were suspended beginning September 10, 2022, to tie in Potomac Yard station and to rehabilitate the 14th Street Bridge that the Yellow Line operates over.
 Service was replaced by additional Green Line trains, as well as Blue Line trains that operated between and stations.
 The Yellow Line reopened on May 7, 2023, with its northeastern terminus cut back from Greenbelt to Mount Vernon Square.
 Potomac Yard station opened on May 19, 2023.
 Automatic train operation on the Yellow and Green lines, which had ceased following the 2009 Red Line train collision, was allowed to resume in May 2025.
-Effective December 31, 2025, half of Yellow Line trains will be re-extended to Greenbelt.
+Effective December 31, 2025, half of all Yellow Line trains have been re-extended to Greenbelt.